 In Young v.
 Capitol Concrete Prods., 858 So.
 2d 513 (La.
 App.
 1 Cir.
 June 27, 2003) the worker’s death at work caused by a heart attack was not compensable as he was not engaged in extraordinary physical work stress.

 Willie Young, Jr., was employed as a truck driver by Capitol Concrete Products, Inc. On March 9, 2001, after having reported to work, Mr. Young was either sitting in the dispatcher’s office or standing outside talking with a co-worker while awaiting the arrival of a forklift operator to load his trailer, when he suffered a heart attack and died.

-Mental injuries are another area in which the Louisiana legislature limited the availability of workers’ compensation benefits.
-It is understood by the courts that mental injuries are difficult to verify and the cause of a mental injuries are difficult to determine.
-As such, the Louisiana legislature has greatly limited workers’ compensation recovery for mental injuries.
+Mental injuries are difficult to verify, and the cause of a mental injuries are difficult to determine.
+For that reason, the Louisiana legislature has limited workers’ compensation recovery for mental injuries.
 The Louisiana Workers’ Compensation Act R.S.
 23:1021 defines mental injury as follows: